ibarrien/SupervisedConstrastiveLosss/README.md

 # SupContrast: Supervised Contrastive Learning

-Clone of the repo described below.
+Clone of the [HobbitLong repo](https://github.com/HobbitLong/SupContrast) described below.

 Basic goals of this clone: remove dependencies on apex; demo results on fashion-mnist; demos for nlp.
 </p>

+From HobbitLong:

 This repo covers an reference implementation for the following papers in PyTorch, using CIFAR as an illustrative example:
 (1) Supervised Contrastive Learning.
 [Paper](https://arxiv.org/abs/2004.11362)